China Gate (1998 film)

 China Gate is a 1998 Indian Hindi-language revisionist Western action film directed by Rajkumar Santoshi.
 It was released on 27 November 1998.
 China Gate follows the basic storyline of the Seven Samurai.
 The song "Chamma Chamma" picturised on Urmila Matondkar became a chart buster and was used in Baz Luhrmann's film Moulin Rouge!.
 The film won Filmfare Award for Best Dialogue.
+The film was moderately successful at the domestic box office especially due to the excellent box office collections in Small Cities, towns and village areas across North India.